This is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood

 On the morning of 14 December 1807, a huge fireball flashed across the southwestern Connecticut sky.
 Two Yale professors quickly recovered 330 pounds of meteorites, one weighing 200 pounds.
 When President Thomas Jefferson heard their report, he allegedly said, “It is easier to believe that two Yankee professors would lie than that stones would fall from heaven.”
 Jefferson was mistaken, but his intuition was no worse than ours would have been in his time.
 Today, many would say, “The Moon’s craters show that it must be billions of years old” and “What goes up must come down.”
-Are these simply mistakes common in our time?
+Are these statements common mistakes in our time?

 Comets orbit the Sun.
-When closest to the Sun, some comets travel more than 350 miles per second.
+When closest to the Sun, some comets travel more than 350 miles per second!
 Others, at their farthest point from the Sun, spend years traveling less than 15 miles per hour.
 A few comets travel so fast they will escape the solar system.
 Even fast comets, because of their great distance from Earth, appear to “hang” in the night sky, almost as stationary as the stars.
 Comets reflect sunlight and fluoresce (glow).
 They are brightest near the Sun and sometimes visible in daylight.

 Textbooks and the media confidently explain, in vague terms, how comets began.
 Although comet experts worldwide know those explanations lack details and are riddled with scientific problems, most experts view the problems, which few others appreciate, as “future research projects.”